-- 1. Requests for prior authorization and exceptions must be made no less than seven (7) days prior to the first day the exception is requested to go into effect.
-For benefit extension requests submitted within seven day of the exception commencement date, no guarantee is provided the extension request will be granted and therefore any services rendered prior to DPBH approval is subject to being denied for reimbursement. - 2.
-For submitting benefit extension requests, providers must complete the most recent version of the "Nevada Department of Health and Human Services Problem Gambling Treatment Benefit Extension Request Form" in its entirety (Exhibit 5) then email the DHHS Problem Gambling Program Coordinator, a scanned copy of PART B & C or within body of email include all information from PART B & C along with a statement that a completed Benefit Extension Request Form has been placed in the client's file. - 3.
-The procedure for requesting exceptions to conditions or clauses of Agreement, other than benefit extension requests, consist of emailing the DPBH Problem

-- Gambling Program Coordinator the exception request along with an explanation of why the request is needed. - 4.
+- 1. For submitting benefit extension requests, providers must complete the most recent version of the "Nevada Department of Health and Human Services Problem Gambling Treatment Benefit Extension Request Form" in its entirety (Exhibit 5) then email the DHHS Problem Gambling Program Coordinator, a scanned copy of PART B & C or within body of email include all information from PART B & C along with a statement that a completed Benefit Extension Request Form has been placed in the client's file. - 2.
+The procedure for requesting exceptions to conditions or clauses of Agreement, other than benefit extension requests, consist of emailing the DHHS Problem Gambling Program Coordinator the exception request along with an explanation of why the request is needed. - 3.
 In situations where a program's CPGC or CPGC-I are temporarily unavailable due to vacancies of 30 or less days, vacation time, sick leave, or job related travel, then other qualified mental health professionals (QMHP), as defined by NRS 458A.057 may provide gambling treatment services if they had completed at least 10 hours of gambling specific education within the past two years including at least 2 hours specific to gambling treatment.
 Submission of an exception request to enact this provision is required and must include the name of the QMHP, documentation that the education requirements have been met, and description of the intended use and duration of QMHP gambling treatment services.